fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### On the Nile

-Asiya (depicted with long black tresses) and her servants, having finished bathing, find baby Musa in the Nile.
-Their clothes hang in the trees while the river waves and crests are done in the Chinese style.
-Illustration from the Persian Jami' al-tawarikh
 According to Islamic tradition, Jochebed, Musa's mother, suckles him secretly during this period.
 When they are in danger of being caught, God inspires her to put him in a wicker basket and set him adrift on the Nile.
 She instructs her daughter to follow the course of the ark and report back to her.
 As her daughter follows the ark along the riverbank, Musa is discovered by the Pharaoh's wife, Asiya, who convinces the Pharaoh to adopt him.
 When Asiya ordered wet nurses for Musa, Musa refuses to be breastfed.
 Islamic tradition states that this is because God forbids Musa from being fed by any wet nurse in order to reunite him with his mother.
 His sister worries that Musa has not been fed for some time, so she appears to the Pharaoh and informs him that she knows someone who can feed him.
 After being questioned, she is ordered to bring the woman being discussed.The sister brings their mother, who feeds Musa, and thereafter, she is appointed as the wet nurse of Musa.

 ### Test of prophecy

 According to Isra'iliyat hadith, when Musa is playing on the Pharaoh's lap in his childhood, he grabs the Pharaoh's beard and slaps him in the face.
 This action prompts the Pharaoh to consider Musa as the Israelite who would overthrow him, and the Pharaoh wants to kill Musa.
 The Pharaoh's wife persuades him not to kill him because he is an infant.
 Instead, he decides to test Musa.
 Two plates are set before young Musa, one containing rubies and the other glowing coals.
 Musa reaches out for the rubies, but the angel Gabriel directs his hand to the coals.
 Musa grabs a glowing coal and puts it in his mouth, burning his tongue.
 After the incident, Musa suffers a speech defect, but is spared by the Pharaoh.

 ### Escape to Midian

-The Midian Mountains near Haql on the coast of the Gulf of Aqaba, which separates Midian in the northern part of the Arabian Peninsula and Ash-Shaam from the Sinai Peninsula in present-day Egypt
 After having reached adulthood, according to the Quran, Musa is passing through a city when he comes across an Egyptian fighting with an Israelite.
 The Israelite man is believed to be Sam'ana, known in the bible to be a Samaritan, who asks Musa for his assistance against the Egyptian who is mistreating him.
 Musa attempts to intervene and becomes involved in the dispute.
 Musa strikes the Egyptian in a state of anger, which results in his death.
 Musa then repents to God, and the following day, he again comes across the same Israelite fighting with another Egyptian.
 The Israelite again asks Musa for help, and as Musa approaches the Israelite, he reminds Musa of his manslaughter and asks if Musa intended to kill the Egyptian.

 Musa is reported, and the Pharaoh orders Musa to be killed.
 However, Musa flees to the desert after being alerted to his punishment.
 According to Islamic tradition, after Musa arrives in Midian, he witnesses two female shepherds driving back their flocks from a well.
 Musa approaches them and inquires about their work as shepherds and their retreat from the well.
 Upon hearing their answers and about the old age of their father, Shuaib, Musa waters their flocks for them.
 The two shepherds return to their home and inform their father of Musa.
 They then invite Musa to a feast.
 At that feast, their father asks Musa to work for him for a period of eight years in return for marriage to one of his daughters.
 Musa consents and works for him for ten years.

 ### Preaching
 #### Call to prophethood

-This is believed[by whom?] to be the Biblical Mount Sinai, where Musa first spoke to God.
 According to the Quran, Musa departs for Egypt along with his family after completing the contracted time period.
 During their travel, as they stop near Tur, Musa observes a large fire and instructs the family to wait until he returns with fire for them.
 When Musa reaches the Valley of Tuwa, God calls out to him from the right side of the valley from a tree, on what is revered as Al-Buq‘ah Al-Mubārakah ("The Blessed Ground") in the Quran.
 Musa is commanded by God to remove his shoes and is informed of his selection as a prophet, his obligation of prayer and the Day of Judgment.
 Musa is then ordered to throw his rod, which turns into a snake, and later instructed to hold it.
 The Quran then narrates Musa being ordered to insert his hand into his clothes and when he revealed it, it shines a bright light.
 God states that these are signs for the Pharaoh, and orders Musa to invite Pharaoh to the worship of one God.
 Musa expresses his fear of Pharaoh and requests God to heal his speech impediment and grant him Harun as a helper.
 According to Islamic tradition, both of them state their fear of Pharaoh, but are assured by God that He would be observing them and commands them to inform the Pharaoh to free the Israelites.
 Therefore, they depart to preach to the Pharaoh.

 The Quran states that Musa was sent by God to confront the erstwhile (pharaoh) of ancient Egypt and to guide the Israelites, who were enslaved by the former.
 The Quran directly validates Musa and Harun as prophets chosen by God: